dbenesh82/adult_size_life_cycle_length/adult_size_lcl.md

   labs(x = "Definitive host trophic level", y = "Log(Definitive host mass)")
 ```

-    ## `geom_smooth()` using method = 'loess'

-    ## Warning: Removed 652 rows containing non-finite values (stat_smooth).

-    ## Warning: Removed 652 rows containing missing values (geom_point).

 ![](adult_size_lcl_files/figure-markdown_github/unnamed-chunk-14-1.png)

 The correlation between host trophic level and body size is non-linear.
 When parasites reproduce in herbivores (trophic level = 2), they tend to be large herbivores.
 But when they produce in omnivores and predators (trophic level &gt; 2), then there is more of a correlation between host trophic level and mass.
+That is, high trophic level hosts are large, but only if they are not herbivores.

-Given the complex relationship between host trophic level and size, and the weak relationship between host size and parasite size, it is perhaps not surprising that adult nematode size is not strongly related to definitive host trophic level.
+Given this complex relationship between host trophic level and size, as well as the weak relationship between host size and parasite size, it is perhaps not surprising that adult nematode size is not strongly related to definitive host trophic level (r2 = 0.026).

 ``` r
 #correlation between def host TL and worm size